 But herein lies the problem.
 Despite the availability of opportunities and high demand for software developers, there just aren’t enough of them.
 The low population of the country is the primary reason for that.
 Entrepreneurially and creatively minded professionals often choose to start new companies rather than be employed by an existing one.
 In turn, many of them close because nobody wants to work for them.
 That is the vicious cycle that the local software industry currently faces.

 Outsourcing development is increasing in popularity among both the local startups and huge companies.
 This practice is more successful, even though many still don’t consider it an option.
 Not only do you solve the problem of staff deficit, but you also save money and resources.
-You can concentrate your attention on other matters while the work is being done.
+You can concentrate your attention on other matters while the work is actively being done in your background.
 This greatly increases the profits of any business, provided they choose a reliable outsourcing company.

-Outsourcing has its risks, however.
-According to multiple sources, the most important are difficulties in communication, loss of control, hidden costs, big time zone differences, and security.
-We have built our process with these issues in mind in order to provide the best possible outsourcing experience.
+Outsourcing definitely has its risks.
+According to multiple sources, the most widely reported are difficulties in communication, loss of control, hidden costs, big time zone differences, and security.
+We have built our process with these issues in mind in order to provide our clients with the best possible outsourcing experience.

 Our transparent Agile development methodology means that you are always aware of the work being done.
 More than that, our clients can make suggestions at any time and we will do everything to implement them in the final product.
 At the start of our process, we provide a detailed breakdown of the cost.
 This ensures the client knows exactly what will be done, and what they will pay for.
-We also sign an NDA, so the ideas of our customers will not be stolen.
+We also provide a non-disclosure agreement (NDA), so the ideas of our customers will not be stolen.
 In addition to that, all of our employees possess great communication skills and speak English fluently.

-Software development industries in Israel and Russia have great potential for a successful partnership.
-Their developers share the same creative way of thinking, great education, programming skills, and good level of English.
+The software development industry in both Israel and Russia shows great potential for a successful partnership.
+Their developers share the same creative way of thinking, great education, programming skills, and a good knowledge of English.
 They even live in the same time zone.
 This has resulted in a number of partnerships, such as technology incubators, in each other’s countries, Yandex School and Tel Aviv University collaborations, and cooperation in scientific work in general.
-By working together they can easily establish a mutually beneficial business relationship.
+By working together, Russian and Israeli software development industries can easily establish a mutually beneficial long-term business relationshipr.